digst/cloud/design.md

 - *Sharing of sensistive data*
 An existing customer at SIT wants to access data from another organisation.
 The data is not available at any existing dataservices.
 SIT suggests the data owner to replicate the data onto the GovCloud.
 The data user builds a custom dataservice and reuses existing security controls incl identity management.

 - *Reuse Application/Service.* A software vendor delivers an application to a customer of SIT.
 The vendor wants to deploy on the GovCloud preparing for more customers.
-The vendor sells a license to another SIT customer and SIT extends the installation and the software product is available to the new customer.
+The vendor sells a licence to another SIT customer and SIT extends the installation after which the software product is available to the new customer.

 - *Migrate existing application.* SIT has identified a customer application that is sutiable for hosting on the new GovCloud.
 SIT plans a transition with the customer and reuse a number of exsiting services and datasets in the Cloud and can turn off some application elements.